-The human body contains around 60% water, which plays a key role in all aspects of life (1).
+The human body contains around 60% water, which plays a key role in all aspects of life.

 Women may also experience water retention during the luteal phase of their menstrual cycle and during pregnancy.

-Here are 13 ways to reduce water weight fast and safely.
+Here are 13 ways to reduce excess water weight fast and safely.

-Exercise may be one of the best ways to reduce water weight in the short-term.
-Any form of it increases sweat, which means you will lose water.
+Exercise may be one of the best ways to reduce water weight in the short term.
+Any form of exercise increases sweat, which means you will lose water.